chenh19/lab/preliminary_in_silico_research.md

 Export image: png filename
 ```

+Sometimes, single amino acid changes may not cause drastic protein structure changes.
+In that case, you may look into the proximal residues of the mutated sites.

 ## Calculate odds ratio between variants and diseases
 to see the association between the variants and specific diseases